Aaron Laffey: Cleveland Indians

-On August 4, 2007, Laffey made his MLB debut against the Minnesota Twins; he went 5.1 innings allowing 6 hits, 3 runs, 1 walk, and 3 strikeouts while losing the game.
+On August 4, 2007, Laffey made his major league debut against the Minnesota Twins; he went 5 1/3 innings while allowing six hits, three runs, a walk, and three strikeouts in a losing effort.
 In his second start on August 9, against the Chicago White Sox, Laffey picked up his first MLB victory.
-He went 5 2/3 innings allowed 6 hits, 4 runs, 3 walks, and struck out 4 in the Indians 7–5 victory.
+He went 5 2/3 innings, allowed six hits, four runs, three walks, and struck out four in the Indians' 7–5 victory.
 On August 10, a day after Laffey's first MLB victory, he was demoted to Triple-A Buffalo.
 On August 25, Laffey was recalled to pitch against the Kansas City Royals.
+Laffey won again, going six innings and allowing eight hits, two runs, and one walk while striking out four.
+He made nine total starts with Cleveland in 2007, going 4–2 with a 4.56 ERA.

-Laffey won again, going 6 innings, allowing 8 hits, only 2 runs, walked only 1, and struck out 4.
-Laffey went into spring training in 2008, competing for the fifth spot in the rotation, however Cliff Lee won the job and Laffey was sent back to Buffalo, but was brought back up following an injury to Jake Westbrook.
-Laffey was named American League Rookie of the Month for the month of May.
+Laffey went into spring training in 2008 competing for the fifth spot in the rotation.
+However, Cliff Lee won the job, and Laffey was sent back to Buffalo.
+He was recalled on April 24 following an injury to Jake Westbrook.
+Laffey was named American League Rookie of the Month for May.
 Laffey had a 3–2 record and an 0.79 ERA for the month.
-Opponents batted .220 against him in May over a 34 inning span.
+Opponents batted .220 against him in May over a 34-inning span.

 Seattle Mariners

 On March 2, 2011, Laffey was traded to the Seattle Mariners in exchange for prospect Matt Lawson.
-He was designated for assignment on August 17, after recording a 4.01 ERA in 42 2/3 innings, spanning 36 appearances.
+He was designated for assignment on August 17, after going 1–1 with a 4.01 ERA in 42 2/3 innings, spanning 36 appearances.

 New York Yankees

 Laffey was claimed off waivers by the New York Yankees on August 19, 2011.
 Laffey made his debut the next night against the Minnesota Twins.
 He was designated for assignment the next day to clear a roster spot for Alex Rodriguez, though he was placed on optional waivers.
-Laffey cleared waivers and was sent to Scranton/Wilkes-Barre RailRiders.
-He was called back up to the majors when the rosters expanded in September, and pitched regularly as a reliever through the final weeks of the season, compiling a 2–1 record for the Yankees.
+Laffey cleared waivers and was sent to the Triple-A Scranton/Wilkes-Barre Yankees.
+He was called back up to the majors when the rosters expanded in September, and pitched regularly as a reliever through the final weeks of the season.
+Laffey compiled a 2–1 record and a 3.38 ERA in 11 relief appearances for the Yankees.